jacebenson/jace.pro/content/post/2019-10-14-end-of-sp-coming/index.md

 projects: []
 ---

 That's my prediction.
 Service Portal will no longer get updates by the Orlando release.
+It will be like Workflow, Execution plans, Homepages, and the Content Management System.
+It will still *work* but will not get future development.

 I know it's only been out since [Helsinki](https://docs.servicenow.com/bundle/helsinki-release-notes/page/release-notes/servicenow-platform/r_ServicePortalRN.html) and that means since April 2016 which is ~4 years.
 But after you look at these findings, you'll agree.